Distinct Distances: Open Problems and Current Bounds: The structure of point sets with few distinct distances

-Erd\H os asked whether every optimal (or near-optimal) set ``has lattice structure" \cite{erd86}.
-To make this question clearer, let us first consider some of the known near-optimal sets.
-In the introduction we already mentioned that the $\sqrt{n} \times \sqrt{n}$ integer lattice (e.g., see Figure \ref{fi:grids}(a)) determines $O(n/\sqrt{\log n})$ distinct distances.
+Erd\H os asked whether every near-optimal set ``has lattice structure" \cite{erd86}.
+To make this question more rigorous, we first consider some of the known near-optimal sets.
+In the introduction we already mentioned that a $\sqrt{n} \times \sqrt{n}$ section of the integer lattice $\ZZ^2$ determines $O(n/\sqrt{\log n})$ distinct distances (e.g., see Figure \ref{fi:grids}(a)).
 This was observed by Erd\H os, who noticed that this is an immediate corollary of the following theorem from number theory. \begin{theorem} {\bf (Landau-Ramanujan \cite{BR95,BMO11,Land08})} The number of positive integers smaller than $n$ that are the sum of two squares is $\Theta(n/\sqrt{\log n})$. \end{theorem} Every distance in the $\sqrt{n} \times \sqrt{n}$ integer lattice is the square root of a sum of two squares between 0 and $n$.
 Thus, Theorem \ref{th:LandRam} implies that the number of distinct distances in this case is $\Theta(n/\sqrt{\log n})$.

 The above implies that the $\sqrt{n} \times \sqrt{n}$ integer lattice is a near-optimal set.
-More generally, for any integer $c \ge 1$, every $n$ point subset of the $c\sqrt{n} \times c\sqrt{n}$ integer lattice is a near-optimal set (since we can still apply Theorem \ref{th:LandRam} in such cases), and so are translations, rotations, and uniform scalings of such lattices.
-For example, the lattice in Figure \ref{fi:grids}(b) can be obtained either by rotating and scaling the $\sqrt{n} \times \sqrt{n}$ integer lattice, or by removing from the $2\sqrt{n} \times 2\sqrt{n}$ integer lattice every point whose coordinates sum to an odd number.
+More generally, for any integer $c \ge 1$, every $n$ point subset of the $c\sqrt{n} \times c\sqrt{n}$ integer lattice is a near-optimal set, since we can still apply Theorem \ref{th:LandRam} in such cases.
+We may obtain additional near-optimal sets by applying operations such as translations, rotations, and uniform scalings.
+For example, the lattice in Figure \ref{fi:grids}(b) can be obtained either by rotating and scaling the $\sqrt{n} \times \sqrt{n}$ section of $\ZZ^2$, or by removing from the $\sqrt{2n} \times \sqrt{2n}$ section of $\ZZ^2$ every point whose coordinates sum to an odd number.

 We can further generalize the above.
 For any integer $r>1$, we define the rectangular lattice